Code-the-Dream-School/python-essentials-v2/assignments/12AdvancedDataVisualizations.md

 #### **3️⃣ Submit Your GitHub Link**
 - Your browser now has the link to your pull request.
 Copy that link.
 - Paste the URL into the **assignment submission form**.
-- if you did the Streamlit assignment, make sure that repository link and the url for the streamlit.io service are included in the `service_urls.txt` file.
+- Once you are done with the Streamlit assignment, make sure that the url for the streamlit.io service is included in the `service_urls.txt` file.

 To summarize, a pull request for the `assignment12` branch in your new `python-assignment12` repository is pasted into the link submission field in the **assignment submission form**.
-For the streamlit assignment, the link for the `streamlit-assignment` repository and the url for the `streamlit.io` service are included in the `service_urls.txt` file.
+For the streamlit assignment, the link for the url for the `streamlit.io` service are included in the `service_urls.txt` file.

 ---